Hexanet/HexanetSettingsBundle/README.md

 > The bundle provide autoconfiguration for class that implement `SchemaInterface`.

-After that we can use the `sf hexanet:settings:setup` command to generate all the settings, if a setting already exists the command ignores it.
+After that we can use the `php bin/console hexanet:settings:setup` command to generate all the settings, if a setting already exists the command ignores it.

 ### Examples